 Ali Khamraev is an Uzbek actor, director, and screenwriter.
-Khamraev’s father Ergash Khamraev was a Soviet, Tajik and Uzbek filmmaker, one of the founders of Uzbek cinema and a leading actor in Uzbekfilm.
-In 1937, right after the birth of his son, he was arrested, released two years later, and died in 1942 at the front.
-A lot of Ali Khamraev’s work reflects on this.
+Khamraev’s father Ergash Khamraev was a Soviet, Tajik, and Uzbek filmmaker, one of the founders of Uzbek cinema and a leading actor in Uzbekfilm.
+In 1937, right after the birth of his son, Ergash was arrested, released two years later, and died in combat in 1942.
+Much of Ali Khamraev’s work reflects on this trauma.
 He is best known for such works as Yor-yor (1964), The Bodyguard (1979), and Vuodillik kelin (1984).